On De Giorgi's lemma for variational interpolants in metric and Banach spaces: The Banach case: results

-We now show that, if we drop the radial differentiability condition \eqref{eq:BGS.StrangeCond} on $\calR$, De Giorgi's estimate can be still retrieved for $\GBGS$ $\BGS$ featuring general dissipation potentials $\calR$.
-Our strategy consists in bringing into play the Yosida approximations $(\calR_\eta)_\eta$ of $\calR$, which clearly satisfy \eqref{eq:BGS.StrangeCond} guaranteeing the validity of De Giorgi's identity for the corresponding $\GBGS$ $(X,\calE, \calR_\eta)$.
-We will then study the limit $\eta \to 0^+$ in \eqref{eq:BGS.DeGiIdent}.
+We now return to the general case in which $\calR$ is allowed to take the value $\infty$ with an open domain $\dom(\calR)$ in $\Spx$ (cf.\ Hypothesis \ref{h:X}).
+We will show that, if we drop the radial differentiability condition \eqref{eq:BGS.StrangeCond} on $\calR$, the De Giorgi simple and improved estimates can be still retrieved for $\GBGS$ $\BGS$ featuring general dissipation potentials $\calR$, see Theorem \ref{th:DGL.NON.RD.Simple} ahead.

+Our strategy for proving both results consists in replacing $\calR$ by the Yosida approximations $(\calR_\eta)_\eta$, where we use a suitable norm on the reflexive Banach space $\Spx$ such that all $\calR_\eta$ are differentiable.
+Thus, for all $\eta>0$ we find measurable variational interpolants